 Radford University is distinguished by a large selection of academic programs, a student-focused faculty, and a student body deeply engaged in university life.
-The student body of 9,573 studies in seven colleges: Business and Economics, Education and Human Development, Waldron College of Health and Human Services, Humanities and Behavioral Sciences, Science and Technology, Visual and Performing Arts, and the College of Graduate and Professional Studies.
+The student body of 9,410 studies in seven colleges: Business and Economics, Education and Human Development, Waldron College of Health and Human Services, Humanities and Behavioral Sciences, Science and Technology, Visual and Performing Arts, and the College of Graduate Studies and Research.
 Radford University is located on the New River in the foothills of the Blue Ridge Mountains in Southwest Virginia.

-- Fewer than 3 percent of classes are taught by graduate assistants
+- Fewer than three percent of classes are taught by graduate assistants

 "I visited RU and fell in love with the campus."
 This is a frequent comment from students asked what factors helped them choose RU.

 Radford University is a coeducational, comprehensive public university offering 105 undergraduate and graduate programs.
 (See Academics.)

 It is located in the Blue Ridge Mountains of Southwest Virginia in the City of Radford alongside the beautiful New River.
 (See Visit RU for map, directions, more.)

 Radford University is also wherever faculty take it -- in person and through distance learning technology.
 Off-campus learning sites include the Roanoke Higher Education Center, the Southwest Virginia Higher Education Center in Abingdon, and other locations throughout Southwest and Southside Virginia.